jensjns/acf-leaflet-field/readme.txt

 == To do ==
 Things I plan to add to the plugin:

+1. Support for drawing polylines.
 1. Adding images to popups.
-1. Support for drawing polylines.
 1. Support for alternative marker-icons.
-1. Support for alternative tile-providers including your own tiles.
+1. Use [GeoJSON](http://www.geojson.org/) as data structure
+1. Provide a tool for importing GeoJSON-structured data into the field.

 == GitHub ==